adlnet/xAPI-Spec/xAPI-Communication.md

 	</tr>
 	<tr id="4.2.s2.table1.row5">
 		<td>profile</td>
-		<td>read/write profile data, limited to Activities and Actors
+		<td>read/write Profile data, limited to Activities and Actors
 			associated with the current token to the extent it is possible to determine this relationship.
 		</td>